falcon-linuxhunter/articles/mcp-setup-final-1500-with-kicking-tyres.md

 ---

-## Kicking the Tyres: Testing Your Setup 🛞
+## Kicking the Tires: Testing Your Setup 🛞

 Now it's time to **kick the tyres** and make sure everything is running smoothly!